 SEPTEMBER 12: THE CATCH FOR ALL FOUR STROKES

 In this session we are going to be focusing on a very specific part of the pull that is perhaps the most important part of each stroke: THE CATCH!
 Swimmers will learn to set their hand and forearm in the water in a position for them to feel the water and to grab a much water as possible.
 This will allow your swimmer to move further with each stroke.
 When swimmers spend dedicated time working on improving their catch, they make huge strides in increasing their speed and efficiency in each stroke.
 This session focuses on just that.

 - FREESTYLE CATCH: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
-Connor and Courtney will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
+Olympic gold medalist Cierra Runge will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
 Finding this position sets up the rest of the pull to be more powerful and faster!

 - BACKSTROKE CATCH: It is very important for swimmers to bend their elbow early in the pull so that they can get an early catch for an immediate and powerful press back into the water.
 The angle of the backstroke catch and the depth are extremely important in order to achieve maximum power.

 - BUTTERFLY CATCH: Long and smooth strokes will allow your swimmer to have a more efficient butterfly.
 Cierra will teach participants to get an early catch on the water for more power in each stroke.
 Finding the right timing and technique to get and early catch will help your swimmer drop time.